 For the big night, Bitefighter had transformed into a sleek-ass car.
-While other students were living out the movie cliché—everyone else was in cheesy-ass limos—Peter, Kora, and Eun arrived in jaw-dropping style.
-As they pulled up to the Ritz at 600 Stockton, students stopped and stared.
+While other students were living out the movie cliché—everyone else came in cheesy-ass limos—Peter, Kora, and Eun arrived in jaw-dropping style.
+As they pulled up to the Ritz at 600 Stockton, Atherton students stopped and stared.

 Gull-wing doors folded up, and the three teen heroes emerged from the car.
 Peter snapped his lapels, drinking in the gapes and murmurs.
-Kora and Eun looked absolutely stunning; guys and girls received dirty looks from their prom night dates.
+Kora and Eun looked absolutely stunning.
+Guys (and some girls) received dirty looks from their prom night dates.

 “Yo yo yo!”
 Peter threw his hands up.
 “The fuck is up, you half-evolved primates!
 We ’bout to get cuh-razy up in here!”

 A valet walked up, but Peter waved him away.
 “Nah, son.”
 He threw the sharply dressed man a disdainful look.
-“You ain’t laying hands on the motha’fucking Bite Mobile.”
+“You ain’t laying hands on the muh’fucking Bite Mobile.”